Join our community of websites already using SEOJuice to automate the boring SEO work.

-Upfront caveat: we're still figuring out a lot of this at SEOJuice.
-We've been tracking AI crawler behavior across our customer base since early 2025, and the data shifts month to month.
-Some of what's below is based on patterns confirmed across hundreds of sites.
-Some is educated guessing based on server logs and timing correlations.
-The text flags which is which.
+Upfront caveat: a lot of this is still unsettled, including at SEOJuice.
+We've watched AI crawler behavior across customer sites since early 2025, and the data shifts month to month.
+Some of what's below is confirmed across hundreds of sites.
+Some is me reading server logs and timing correlations and making a call.
+I'll flag which is which.

-Meanwhile, most competitors are still staring at Search Console, unaware that a meaningful share of their server logs are LLM crawlers quietly indexing or skipping their expertise.
+Meanwhile most competitors are still staring at Search Console, not realising a meaningful slice of their server logs is LLM crawlers quietly indexing, or skipping, their expertise.

 (ai crawler list, ai crawlers user agents)

 How to use: paste this table into any internal doc or robots.txt planning sheet.
-Search logs for any of the user-agent strings to identify which AI bots are already hitting your site.
+Search your logs for these user-agent strings to find which AI bots already hit your site.
+Versions change often, so re-check the official docs each quarter.

 | Vendor | Crawler Name | Full User-Agent String | Primary Purpose |